groovy-tutorial/groovy-tutorial/book/parts/03_Operators/06_RelationalOperators.md

 |<=      |Less than or equal to
 |<=>     |Spaceship

 Similar to the Equality Operators, the expressions involving Relational Operators return a boolean result (`true` or `false`).
-All of the following assertions are `true`:
+All of the following operations resolve to `true`:

 ```groovy
 assert 5 > 2